Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### Application-level Firewall

-* Filter traffic based on user group, group membership, application or services (works at layer 7 OSI - also called proxy firewall as well)
+* Filter traffic based on user group, group membership, application or services (works at **layer 7 OSI [Application Layer]** - also called proxy firewall as well).
+* Every packet must be analyzed and categorized before a security decision is determined.

 ## Proxy Servers
 A box/piece of software running on a computer acts an intermediary between two different devices having a session.